electrone901/sport-fundraise/sports-fundraiser/README.md

 to run
 yarn hardhat compile

+# Donate
 This is awesome!!
 Do not give up no matter what, always try just one more time, and eventually you will be successful.

+# Register
+Virat-Kholi

+Virat Kohli is an Indian international cricketer and former captain of the India national cricket team.
+He plays for Delhi in domestic cricket and Royal Challengers Bangalore in the Indian Premier League as a right-handed batsman.